Rajath-Kumar/ip/README.md

 1.875	3.375	4.0	4.625	2.875

 # 9)To find the sum of neighbor matrix

+  Given a M x N matrix, find sum of all K x K sub-matrix 2.
+Given a M x N matrix and a cell (i, j), find sum of all elements of the matrix in constant time except the elements present at row i & column j of the matrix.
+Given a M x N matrix, calculate maximum sum submatrix of size k x k in a given M x N matrix in O (M*N) time.
+Here, 0 < k < M, N.

   import numpy as np
     def sumNeighbors(M,x,y):
     l = []